-Operational Feasibility: Program demonstrates scalability in that implementation is feasible and known facilitators of success can be effectively shared across implementation sites.
-Evidence of support from VISN and facility leadership is strongly encouraged.
+Operational Feasibility: Implementation is feasible and known barriers and facilitators of success could easily be shared across implementation sites.

-Strong Partnerships and/or Working Relationships: Inclusion of VA and/or non-VA partners to maximize relevance of the intervention and the likelihood of its eventual widespread adoption.
+Strong Partnerships and/or Working Relationships: Inclusion of VA and/or non-VA partners to maximize the efficacy of the intervention.

-the initial clinical demonstration; an assessment of these important outcomes continues as the program expands to rural settings.
+outcomes continues as the program continues to expand to rural settings.
 The average pharmacy cost savings was approximately \$64 per Veteran per month.

-Strong partnerships and/or working relationships:

-During pre-implementation phone interviews, the program team learned that interviewees viewed the existence of clinical pharmacists and PACTs as potential structural facilitators for the IMPROVE intervention.
+Strong partnerships and/or working relationships: During pre-implementation phone interviews, the program team learned that interviewees viewed the existence of clinical pharmacists and PACTs as potential structural facilitators for the IMPROVE intervention.
 The onsite educational visits brought together both groups to discuss quality prescribing for older patients.
-After the educational sessions, all 31 (100%) survey respondents agreed that their "willingness to use a team-based approach to reduce harmful polypharmacy" had a positive impact.
+After the educational sessions, all 31 (100 percent) survey respondents agreed that their "willingness to use a teambased approach to reduce harmful polypharmacy" had a positive impact.